vtaymany/vans-responsive-portfolio/README.md

 ## Main project goals

-- This project introduces the CSS framework Bootstrap to our site to improve responsiveness, uniformity, and scalability.
+- This project introduces the CSS framework Bootstrap into our site in order to improve responsiveness, uniformity, and scalability.

 ### HTML